Programacion-Orientada-Objetos-5AO/proyecto-final-poo-fragantify/fragantify/src/frontend/README.md

   ## Running the code

-  Run `npm i` to install the dependencies.
+  1. Run `npm install` to install the dependencies (only React/TSX sources are tracked).

-  Run `npm run dev` to start the development server.
+  2. Run `npm run dev` to start the Vite development server.
+The predev script will generate the minimal `index.html` shell automatically before Vite boots.
+  3. Run `npm run build` to produce a production bundle in `src/frontend/build/` (prebuild also generates the HTML shell).